+- Road Construction - o Construct culverts, cross drains, or other water control devices to prevent erosion.

+Locate and construct roads to minimize excavation and follow existing ground contours as closely as possible.

+Road Drainage

-- Road Construction - Construct culverts, cross drains, or other water control devices to prevent erosion. - Locate and construct roads to minimize excavation and follow existing ground contours as closely as possible. - Road Drainage - Provide adequate drainage from the surface of all roads by using out sloped or crowned roads, drain dips, or in sloped roads with ditches and cross-drains or relief culverts. - Vary road grades to reduce concentrated flow in ditches and culverts and on fill slopes and road surfaces. - Size drainage structures appropriately to handle anticipated flow during normal runoff or storms. - Design relief culverts or roadside ditches to prevent fill erosion or direct discharge of sediment into streams. - Prevent cross drains, culverts, water bars, dips, and other drainage structures from discharging onto erodible soils or fill slopes without outfall protection. - Plan natural road cross-drainage by in-sloping and using relief culverts or outsloping and by grade changes.
-Plan for effective well-placed dips or water bars. - \circ $\,$ Design roads for minimal disruption of drainage patterns. - Road Maintenance - Maintain erosion control features through periodic inspection and maintenance, including cleaning drainage dips and cross-drains, repairing ditches, marking culvert inlets to aid in location, and clearing debris from catch basins and culverts. - Avoid using roads during wet periods if such use would damage the road drainage features. - Grade road surfaces only as often as necessary to maintain a stable running surface and to retain the original surface drainage.
+- Provide adequate drainage from the surface of all roads by using out sloped or crowned roads, drain dips, or in sloped roads with ditches and cross-drains or relief culverts. - Vary road grades to reduce concentrated flow in ditches and culverts and on fill slopes and road surfaces. - Size drainage structures appropriately to handle anticipated flow during normal runoff or storms. - Design relief culverts or roadside ditches to prevent fill erosion or direct discharge of sediment into streams. - o Prevent cross drains, culverts, water bars, dips, and other drainage structures from discharging onto erodible soils or fill slopes without outfall protection. - O Plan natural road cross-drainage by in sloping and using relief culverts or out sloping and by grade changes.
+Plan for effective well-placed dips or water bars. - o Design roads for minimal disruption of drainage patterns.